 Who can I contact if I have questions about Gender Affirming Care services at UHS?

-UHS Clinical Social Workers are available by email or appointment to discuss both on-campus and off-campus resources.
+UHS Social Workers are available by email or appointment to discuss both on-campus and off-campus resources.

 What is UHS doing to create an inclusive, affirming environment?

-This summer, UHS clinical and clerical staff participated in a 5-hour training series focused on providing affirming care and service to lesbian, gay, bisexual, queer, trans and non-binary patients.
-Most of the bathrooms in the building are gender-inclusive.
+Prior to formalizing the Gender Affirming Care team, UHS clinical and clerical staff participated in a 5-hour training series focused on providing affirming care and service to lesbian, gay, bisexual, queer, trans and non-binary patients.
+All of the bathrooms in the building are gender-inclusive.
 We have created new workflows to provide multiple avenues for sharing pronouns, name, and gender identity with staff and taken steps to ensure they are easily visible to all staff.
-We require all UHS staff members to have continuing education about inclusive care, specifically to patients who are trans or gender-nonconforming.
+We require all UHS clinicians to have continuing education about inclusive care.

 How can I give UHS feedback about my visit?

 We welcome your feedback so we can continue improving our services.
 Visit Feedback for online, in-person, or phone-based options.